yiransii/System-Papers/README.md

 **Questions Raised/Potential Improvements**

-when a model is too large that one GPU could not load it into its memory, we could build a model partition machanism on top of Nexus.
+1. when a model is too large that one GPU could not load it into its memory, we could build a model partition machanism on top of Nexus.
+2. how would the above techiniques perform on other ML applications that are not video analysis?
+Or complex queies that does not result in a tree-structured data flow graph?

 ------------------------------------------------------------------------------
 ## PipeDream: Generalized Pipeline Parallelism for DNN Training